lambdal/deeplearning-benchmark/pytorch/README.md

 ### Prepare data

 ```
-NAME_NGC=pytorch:22.10-py3
+export NAME_NGC=pytorch:22.10-py3
-NAME_DATASET=all # Set to all to prepare all datasets.
+export NAME_DATASET=all # Set to all to prepare all datasets.
 You can also select a particular dataset from the dataset list
 sudo usermod -aG docker $USER
 newgrp docker
 wget https://raw.githubusercontent.com/lambdal/deeplearning-benchmark/new-guide/pytorch/setup.sh